espocrm/documentation/docs/administration/bpm-drip-email-campaign.md

 # Drip Email Campaign with BPM

-With [BPM tool](bpm.md) it's possible to create drip email campaigns.
+With the [BPM tool](bpm.md) it's possible to create drip email campaigns.

 ## Campaign starting